Just minutes from downtown Wellington, yet a world apart.

 With views across the lower lake, Rata is one of the best spots in the city to enjoy a leisurely lunch!
 Rata offers a variety of quality counter food and menu options as well as a selection of boutique wines and beer, and picnic items.
-The perfect location to unwind or recharge the batteries after your ZEALANDIA visit.
+The perfect location to unwind or recharge the batteries after your Zealandia visit, while you help to save our wildlife one sip or bite at a time.
 Rata is child-friendly and a proud member of Conscious Consumers.

 Zealandia won the Virgin Holidays Responsible Tourism Award 2010: Best for conservation of wildlife and habitats.
 We have been voted one of the top 25 eco-restoration projects in Australasia and are one of only 75 organisations in the world included in the Guardian Green Travel List 2010.

 The Exhibition is fully wheelchair-accessible.
 The Zealandia sanctuary valley offers some easy grade, no-step tracks suitable for wheelchairs or the vision impaired.Two mobility scooters are available on request.
 As the valley is a wilderness area, it is requested that vision impaired and people in wheelchairs have a companion with them.
 Guide dogs are permitted but please call ahead to let us know you're bringing one.
 There is a large car-park with disabled parking available.

 Information on WellingtonNZ.com about products and services is provided by third parties.
 Information changes regularly, so you should use this information as a guide only.
 Please contact a product or service provider directly to confirm any details.

 ©2013 Warner Bros.
 Ent.
 All Rights Reserved.